 • Substandard

 These classes exist for both smokers and non-smokers.
-The better your risk class, the healthier you are and the greater your life expectancy, which translates into lower premiums.
+The better your risk class, the lower your premiums typically are.

 Can I get life insurance without a medical exam?